langchain-ai/langgraph/docs/docs/concepts/memory.md

 ## What is Memory?

+Memory is a system that retains information from past interactions.
+Consider the frustration of working with a colleague who forgets everything you tell them, requiring constant repetition!
+As AI agents undertake more complex tasks involving numerous user interactions, equipping them with memory becomes equally crucial for efficiency and user satisfaction.

-Memory in AI applications refers to the ability to process, store, and effectively recall information from past interactions.
+Memory in AI agents refers to the ability to process, store, and effectively recall information from past interactions.
 With memory, your agents can learn from feedback and adapt to users' preferences.
 This guide is divided into two sections based on the scope of memory recall: short-term memory and long-term memory.

 **Short-term memory**, or [thread](persistence.md#threads)-scoped memory, can be recalled at any time **from within** a single conversational thread with a user.
 LangGraph manages short-term memory as a part of your agent's [state](low_level.md#state).
 State is persisted to a database using a [checkpointer](persistence.md#checkpoints) so the thread can be resumed at any time.
 Short-term memory updates when the graph is invoked or a step is completed, and the State is read at the start of each step.